Hiprex (Methenamine Hippurate)

 Who Should Not Take Hiprex

-Do not use Hiprex if you are allergic to methenamine hippurate, formaldehyde, or any of the ingredients.
-Do not use if you have severe kidney failure, kidney infection, severe dehydration or gout.
-Do not use if you have neurogenic bladder, renal tract abnormalities or are using long-term catheters.
-Do not use if you have severe liver impairment or metabolic acidosis.
+Do not use Hiprex if you are allergic to methenamine hippurate, formaldehyde, or any other ingredients in the product.
+Avoid use if you have severe kidney failure, kidney infections, severe dehydration, gout, neurogenic bladder, renal tract abnormalities, long-term catheters, severe liver impairment, or metabolic acidosis.

 Medical Conditions to Discuss

-Check with your doctor or pharmacist if you have any other medical conditions, take any medicines for any other conditions, or are experiencing frequent or recurring urinary tract infections.
+Consult your doctor if you have any other medical conditions or are taking other medications, especially for recurrent urinary tract infections.

 Pregnancy and Breastfeeding

-Check with your doctor or pharmacist if you are pregnant or intend to become pregnant.
-Talk to your doctor or pharmacist if you are breastfeeding or intend to breastfeed.
-Methenamine is found in breast milk in very small amounts.
+Consult your doctor or pharmacist if you are pregnant or breastfeeding, as methenamine is found in breast milk in very small amounts.

 Drug Interactions

-Some medicines may interfere with Hiprex and affect how it works.
+Some medications may interact with Hiprex and affect its effectiveness.

 - Alkalising agents